DamoM73/digital-solutions-text-v2/digital_solutions_text/content/2_concepts/2-1_basic_features.md

     - it is only used when all the conditions before it are `False`
   - **<a href="https://www.w3schools.com/python/python_conditions.asp" target="_blank">if ... elif ... else refresher</a>**
 - **`match case`** statement:
-  - takes a variable and attempts to match it to various options.
+  - takes a variable and attempts to match it to various options
-  - similar to the `switch` statements in other languages\
+  - similar to the `switch` statements in other languages
   - introduced in Python 3.10
   - **<a href="https://learnpython.com/blog/python-match-case-statement/" target="_blank">to learn more go here</a>**